reichlab/covidModels/aws-vm-scripts/README.md

 The Lambda function [runCovidWeekly](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/functions/runCovidWeekly?tab=code) (written in Python) starts the above EC2 instance, looking for the instance whose name is 'covid weekly' to identify it.
 The function's execution role is [EC2RoleForBaselineScriptLambda](https://console.aws.amazon.com/iam/home#/roles/EC2RoleForBaselineScriptLambda?section=permissions), which has the [EC2DescribeStartStopWithLogs](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::312560106906:policy/EC2DescribeStartStopWithLogs$jsonEditor) policy attached to it.
 That policy allows describing, starting, and stopping instances, and writing to logs.

-# AWS EventBridge events
+# AWS EventBridge rules
-We have set up Amazon EventBridge rules to run the Lambda function on a schedule, specifying which script to start up as described above.
-Here's an example rule: [MondayMorning9aEST](https://console.aws.amazon.com/events/home?region=us-east-1#/eventbus/default/rules/MondayMorning9aEST): triggers the Lambda function that starts the above EC2 instance, using the cron event schedule `cron(0 13 ? * MON *)` (every Monday at 9AM EST).
-Passes "run-baseline.sh" for "startup_script".
-NB: We've had to adjust this +/- 1hr when Daylight Savings Time changes.
+We have set up [Amazon EventBridge rules](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html) to run the Lambda function on a schedule, specifying which script to start up as described above.
+Here's an example rule: [MondayAfternoon1pEST](https://console.aws.amazon.com/events/home?region=us-east-1#/eventbus/default/rules/MondayAfternoon1pEST): triggers the Lambda function that starts the above EC2 instance, using the cron event schedule `cron(0 17 ? * MON *)` (every Monday at 1700 UTC), and passes "run-covid19-hosp-trend-ensemble.sh" for "startup_script".

+> Note: With EventBridge rules, we have to adjust cron jobs +/- 1hr when Daylight Savings Time changes.
+We are in the process of moving scheduling from EventBridge rules to [EventBridge scheduler](https://aws.amazon.com/eventbridge/scheduler/), which accounts for DST.

 ## Slack app
-`run-baseline.sh` uses the Slack app [baseline script app](https://reichlab.slack.com/apps/A031PAEB2TA-baseline-script-app?settings=1&tab=settings) (developer configuration link [here](https://api.slack.com/apps/A031PAEB2TA)) to communicate status and results while it's running.
+[slack.sh](slack.sh) uses the Slack app [baseline script app](https://reichlab.slack.com/apps/A031PAEB2TA-baseline-script-app?settings=1&tab=settings) (developer configuration link [here](https://api.slack.com/apps/A031PAEB2TA)) to communicate status and results while it's running.

 App credentials and channel information are passed to the script via the `~ec2-user/.env` file, which contains these fields: